 TRU is in the process of formalizing a final strategic five-year plan for a new library development to house all academic references under one roof.
-The proposal is to convert the House of Learning into the primary TRU library instead of accommodating more than 400,000 books, numerous journals and online resources in two separate locations, one being the current TRU library building as well as the second floor of the House of Learning.
+The proposal is to convert the House of Learning into the primary TRU library instead of accommodating more than 400,000 books, numerous journals and online resources in two separate locations, one being the current TRU library building as well as the third floor of the House of Learning.
 A Steering Committee, made up of library staff and faculty, oversees the planning process.

 University librarian Kathy Gaynor describes her ambitions for the plan, along with her experiences as a member of the Steering Committee, by consulting with various interest groups to identify the priorities that should be emphasized in the development.